-The SEL-451 offers a configurable human-machine interface (HMI) for easy integration into your application or operating standards.
-HMI tools include custom metering and status displays, direct pushbutton access, critical information alarms in chronological order, a rotating display, and timestamped SER reports.
-Reduce errors by automatically scrolling between one-line bay diagrams, custom metering displays, and alarms.
+The SEL-451 offers a configurable HMI for easy integration into your application or operating standards.
+HMI tools include custom metering and status displays, direct pushbutton access, critical information alarms in chronological order, a rotating display, and time-stamped SER reports.
+You can reduce errors by automatically scrolling between one-line bay diagrams, custom metering displays, and alarms.

 Bay Control for Two Breakers

 Complete two-breaker control and breaker failure complement the versatility of the SEL-451 programmable logic to meet your bay control needs.
 Easily control motor-operated switches, capacitor banks, and field I/O from the front panel or remotely.
-Use configurable labels to customize relay controls to match your application.
+Configurable labels make it easy to customize relay controls to match your application.

 Improve Operation With IEEE Synchrophasor Data

 Give operators critical system information via serial or Ethernet communications.
-Install required substation protection, monitoring, and control using the SEL-451, and get a built-in phasor measurement unit at each substation.
-Make control decisions based on voltage, current, or frequency data from other relays.
+With the SEL-451, you get the required substation protection, monitoring, and control in addition to a built-in phasor measurement unit at each substation.
+The relay makes control decisions based on voltage, current, or frequency data from other relays.
 The synchrophasor real-time control (RTC) capability makes this information available for local or system-wide control and automation.

 Time-tag binary COMTRADE event reports with real-time accuracy of better than 10 µs.
-View system state information at the time of faults, or with timed triggers, across the entire system.
-Use system state information to validate system models and improve transfer limits and system stability.
+You can view system state information at the time of faults, or with timed triggers, across the entire system.
+This system state information helps validate system models and improve transfer limits and system stability.

 Digital Fault Recording (DFR)

 Combine relaying reliability with true DFR functionality.
 The SEL-451 Relay’s high-speed sampling (8 kHz) and COMTRADE output provide advanced oscillography.
-Use the acSELerator QuickSet SEL-5030 Software graphical user interface for harmonic analysis and easy event viewing.
+The acSELerator QuickSet SEL-5030 Software graphical user interface makes it easy to view harmonic analysis and events.

 Integrate Many Substation Devices Into One Powerful System Using the SEL-451